 This Olive Oil Sugar Cookie recipe is for a traditional crisp sugar cookie but made healthier by using olive oil instead of butter.
 Yes, olive oil.

 Using olive oil instead of butter is not as weird as you might think.
 The olive oil just adds a bit of spice without adding any cholesterol.
-Using a lemon flavored olive oil gives the cookies a great lemony flavor.
+Using lemon-flavored olive oil gives the cookies a great lemony flavor.

 There are many different types of olive oil being marketed these days, some with very grassy flavors, others that are full of pepper notes.
 You don't want these.
 When looking at olive oil, to be used in baking, you want to choose one with a mild flavor.